jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 --- middle

 # Introduction and Motivation
-For a long time there is a way for a mailbox provider to forward manual complaints back to the mail sender, which can be a also a mailbox provider, or an operator of a broadcast marekting list.
+For a long time there is a way for a mailbox provider to forward manual complaints back to the mail sender, which can be a mailbox provider, or an operator of a broadcast marketing list.
 The mailbox provider provides a so-called feedback loop {{?RFC6449}}.
-This feedback loop is being used to give e.g. operators of broadcast marketing lists feedback about resulting complaints from their marketing mailings.
-Those complaints are based on manual user interaction e.g. IMAP movement to "Junk".
+This feedback loop is being used to give e.g., operators of broadcast marketing lists feedback about resulting complaints from their marketing mailings.
+Those complaints are based on manual user interaction e.g., IMAP movement to "Junk".

 As described in {{?RFC6449}} the registration for such a feedback loop needs to be done manually by a human at any mailbox provider who provides an FBL, and he wants to receive complaints from.
 This can be quite time-consuming if there are new feedback loops rising up, or the mail sender wants to add new ip addresses or DKIM domains.
 Besides, a manual process isn't well suitable and/or doable for smaller mailbox providers.

-The change of such a complaint address e.g. due to an infrastructure change is another problem.
+The change of such a complaint address e.g., due to an infrastructure change is another problem.
 Due to this manual process the mail sender needs to go through all providers again and delete his existing subscriptions and re-signup with the new complaint address.

 This document addresses this problem with a new email header.